victronenergy/evcc-venusos-installer/README.md

 ### How to disable the evcc service?

 We are working on controls via the user interface of the GX device.
-Until then, this must be done via SSH: Disable evcc service with the command `touch /data/evcc_disabled && svc -d /service/evcc*` and re-enable it using `rm /data/evcc_disabled && svc -u /service/evcc*`.
+Until then, this must be done via SSH by executing `/data/evcc/down` to disable and `/data/evcc/up` for re-enabling it.